astronomer/docs/learn/connections/redshift.md

 <TabItem value="role-arn">

 You can use AWS's [Assume Role](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) method to automatically generate temporary credentials to connect to Redshift.
-This is useful to grant temporary access to limited privilege AWS IAM users or roles without storing any credentials on disk.
-Following information is required to create a connection:
+This is useful to grant temporary access to limited-privilege IAM users or roles without storing any credentials on disk.
+The following information is required to create the connection:

 - Cluster identifier
 - Database name